aspeakman/SolisControl/README.md

 minutes (_cron_before_) these periods).
 Each charge or discharge episode is restricted to within the appropriate period but its duration takes into account the solar forecast and the current battery charge level.
-You can use the _random_start_ setting to choose whether charge/discharge takes place immediately or at a random point within the period.
+You can use the _sync_ setting of the appropriate period to choose whether the charge/discharge episode is tied to the beginning or end of the period or takes place at a random point within it.

-You should work out the following values depending on your household usage:
+You should work out the following two values depending on your household usage:

 * _morning_requirement_
+> (note you can use more intuitive names for this setting _kwh_after_charge_ or _post_charge_target_ if your provider offers cheap rate charging outside the morning period)

-is the target energy 'reserve' you want to have in place after your morning cheap rate.
-The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging. **Set this to zero if you don't want any charging to take place or to a negative number if you don't want to take any action (for example if you have an existing charging schedule that you want to preserve)**
+> This is the target energy 'reserve' you want to have in place after your cheap rate period.
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging.
+> **Set this to zero if you don't want any charging to take place or to a negative number if you don't want to take any action (for example if you have an existing charging schedule that you want to preserve)**

 * _evening_requirement_
+> (note you can use more intuitive names for this setting _kwh_after_discharge_ or _post_discharge_target_ if your provider offers peak rate discharging outside the evening period)

-is the target energy 'reserve' you want to have in place after your evening peak rate.
-The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place or to a negative number if you don't want to take any action (for example if you have an existing discharging schedule that you want to preserve)**.
+> This is the target energy 'reserve' you want to
+	have in place after your peak rate period.
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy remaining after discharging.
+> **Set this to zero if you don't want any discharging
+	to take place or to a negative number if you don't want to take any action (for example if you have an existing discharging schedule that you want to preserve)**.

 You should also monitor the accuracy of solar forecast values for your home (they can be adjusted using the _forecast_uplift_ multiplication factor in the configuration below).